 Have the mandatory insurance coverage, pay potential medical costs and provide proof of public liability insurance.

 Other expenses to be borne personally and exclusively by the students include especially travel costs, additional health insurance or any other insurance, purchase of pedagogical material.

 Art.
-13_ Data protection

-Data protection
+13 - Data protection

 Given that the Jean Moulin University Lyon 3 and University of Pavia are both subject to the 2016/679 (EU) Regulation of the European Parliament and Council of 27 April 2016, the Parties agree to comply with the security conditions and measures required for protecting the personal data of any natural person impacted by the implementation of the Agreement hereof.

 Transfers of personal data will comply with European regulations on personal data protection and will take place within the following frame: